Amherst Regional High School (Massachusetts): Sports

 The school's sports teams are known as the Hurricanes.
 The nickname first appears in the Goldbug yearbook of 1942, in the Sports/Baseball section, "Hurricanes humble Hopkins".
 The nickname is likely in recognition of the 1938 New England Hurricane.
 "History of the Class", Goldbug 1939, is entitled "The Epic Of A Hurricane"; it begins "We are a hurricane."

 The boys' cross-country team has been listed in the top 100 high school teams in America, and has won many Western Massachusetts championships, most recently in 2018.
 In 2001 they won the State Championship.

 ARHS is one of many high schools in Massachusetts with a nationally ranked Ultimate program.
 The program hosts the annual Amherst Invitational Ultimate Tournament which pits 30 high school teams from across the country in the oldest and one of the largest high school tournaments in the USA.

 The 1992–1993 girls' basketball team inspired the book In These Girls, Hope is a Muscle by Madeleine Blais.

 The Football team won the 1999 Massachusetts High School Super Bowl by defeating Southbridge, 27–7.
 It was the first Super Bowl win for Amherst in 25 years.

-The boys' soccer team won the first Western Massachusetts Division I Championship in school history in 2012.
-That team reached the 2012 State Finals, losing to Needham 1-0.
-The boys' soccer team won the program's second championship in 2014 after beating West Springfield 1-0.
-The program won its third title in 5 years in 2016.

 Amherst High Athletics came to national attention in the fall of 2016, when the entire volleyball team, with the exception of one player, decided to kneel during the playing of the National Anthem at an away game against rival Minnechaug on Oct.
 7, 2016.
 The sole player who chose to stand was profiled by ESPN.